 Across the road from the war museum, is another museum – this time dedicated to the Knights Hospitallers (the Order of St John) whose cross symbol still sits on the Maltese flag today.
 The Order of St John was a medieval and early modern Catholic military order.
 It was headquartered in Jerusalem until 1291, in Rhodes from 1310 until 1522, in Malta from 1530 until 1798 and then St Petersburg from 1799 until 1801.
 Today several organizations continue the Hospitaller tradition, and learning about their impact on the island of Malta was fascinating.

 This Roman Catholic Church is quite something!
 Its ridiculously ornate baroque interior contrasts completely to its simple outside.
 We did the audio guide of the cathedral, and one of the things we were surprised to learn is that the whole marble floor is basically one large burial site, housing tombs of some 400 knights of the order!

 The outside and ornate interior of the cathedral

 E. Casa Rocca Piccola

 Step back in time to a 16th Century palace of a Maltese Noble family.
 The tour around the house is interesting, and it has a beautiful terrace for a quick drink, complete with a parrot!

 And that brings a 2 day itinerary in Valletta to a close – thank you for reading and I hope you’ve found it helpful if you’re planning a trip to Malta.
+Remember to also read my post on the best day trips from Valletta if you’re planning a visit to the island.
 Stay safe and happy travelling!